 As of Monday, July 27, the United States is second only to Brazil in new per capita coronavirus cases per week.
 Some international students like Wang said they wanted to return to their home countries where life more closely resembles what they knew prior to the pandemic.

 However, the constant policy changes imposed by the U.S. government and U.S. Immigration and Customs Enforcement have made it challenging for nearly 5,000 international students on campus to find stability.

-Edson Santos, an international student from Angola and economics and civil engineering junior, said he wished UT would’ve prioritized letting international students register for in-person classes following ICE’s July 6 announcement.
+Edson Santos, an international student from Angola, said he wished UT would’ve prioritized letting international students register for in-person classes following ICE’s July 6 announcement.
 The guidelines said international students taking only online classes could result in deportation.

 When ICE’s decision was later rescinded on July 14, University spokesperson Joey Williams told The Daily Texan that the University supports international students and will continue moving more fall classes to a hybrid format.